-Tullamore, is home to one of the most haunted places in Irea, Charleville Forest Castle.
+Tullamore is home to one of the most haunted places in Ireland, the Charleville Castle.
 Come Explore its mystery with Haunted Journeys.

-The construction of Charleville Castle commenced in 1798 and over the subsequent fourteen years, some fourteen hundreds man-years were involved in the building of what many consider to be the finest Neo-Gothic castle in all Ireland.
+The construction of Charleville Castle commenced in 1798 and over the subsequent fourteen years, some fourteen hundred man-years were involved in the building of what many consider to be the finest Neo-Gothic castle in all Ireland.
+It took fourteen years to complete this Gothic dream, a monument not only to a now-forgotten power but also to the people who made it possible, the Irish craftsmen and impoverished people.
 The wonderful craftsmanship involved being mainly due to the skills of Irish people.
 Charles William Bury was raised to the restored Earldom of Charleville, as first Earl of the second creation, in 1806.

 Charleville Castle is said to be the finest example of Gothic-Revival architecture in the country.
 This is a veritable gothic castle of grand proportions.
 It owes its "Tin Soldier Fortress" look to the celebration of victory over the third French revolutionary expedition to Ireland - the first decisive victory by Britain over the revolutionary republican movement, which was sweeping across the monarchies and their colonies at that time.

-During the later 1970's, the long term lease of the castle was taken up by persons who deplored the state into which the castle was falling and a move was made towards turning the tide of neglect and disrepair.
-Modern day Irish craftmen with traditional skills have subsequently been involved in a gradual and loving restoration.
+During the later 1970s, the long term lease of the castle was taken up by persons who deplored the state into which the castle was falling and a move was made towards turning the tide of neglect and disrepair.
+Reliving its history, modern-day Irish craftsmen with traditional skills have subsequently been involved in a gradual and loving restoration.
 Fortunately, some of the finest features of the castle (The Gallery, The entrance Hall, Main Staircase and Landing, The Library, The Morning Room and The Dining Room) did not suffer critical damage in the interim.

 It is now owned by Bridget Vance, a charismatic American who is slowly rousing the castle from its slumber.
 With the assistance of local craftsmen, she is restoring its echoing rooms to their past grandeur.
-As her family ago about their task, the spirits of bygone residents have begun to stir.
+As her family keeps busy with their tasks, the spirits of bygone residents have begun to stir.
 Many lurk and wander through what has been dubbed as "Ireland's spookiest castle."

 This majestic castle is beginning to be known as the most haunted in Ireland.